SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 executed too late (when the current asset price is much below the @liquidation_price of the position), the effective position value is negative and would skew the calculations of the #glspl("funding") for other position owners (@sec:funding).
-Additionally, a negative position value at the time of its liquidation would affect other parts of the protocol like the "Dip Accumulator" (not described in this paper) and would make it hard to reward the liquidator without incurring a loss to the vault's balance.
+Additionally, a negative position value at the time of its liquidation would make it hard to reward the liquidator without incurring a loss to the vault's balance.

 Note that thanks to the algorithmic nature of the @pnl calculations (see @sec:long_pnl), there is no "bad debt" when a liquidation occurs too late, because an amount equal and opposite to the negative position value was already credited to